Renato Cellini: Metropolitan Opera

+During this period, he also conducted at the Cincinnati Summer Opera Company (Madama Butterfly and Il Trovatore, 1951) and the Opera National de Mexico (1948-1950), where he was principal conductor.
+(He conducted in Mexico for many seasons, from 1947 until 1960.)
+He also continued to appear as a pianist, accompanying singers such as Italo Tajo, Brian Sullivan (tenor), and Leonard Warren.

-His 1950 recording of Rigoletto, with Jan Peerce, Warren, Italo Tajo, Erna Berger, and Nan Merriman, was the "first American recording of a complete opera by RCA Victor."
+His 1950 recording of Verdi's Rigoletto, with Jan Peerce, Warren, Italo Tajo, Erna Berger, and Nan Merriman, was the first American recording of a complete opera by RCA Victor.

-New Orleans Opera
+The New Orleans Opera Era (1954-1964)

-In 1954, Cellini was appointed General Director and Conductor of the New Orleans Opera Association, where he debuted with La bohème (staged by Armando Agnini).
-While there, he founded The Experimental Opera Theatre of America (1954–60) in association with the New Orleans Opera.
+In 1954, Cellini was appointed General Director and Conductor of the New Orleans Opera Association, where he debuted with Puccini's La bohème (staged by Armando Agnini).
+While there, he founded the Experimental Opera Theatre of America (1954–60) in association with the New Orleans Opera.
 It was "designed to give young singers an opportunity to be heard in opera."
 These young singers included Harry Theyard, Mignon Dunn, Norman Treigle, John Reardon, Audrey Schuh, André Turp, Chester Ludgin, John Macurdy, Stanley Kolk, Ara Berberian, Enrico di Giuseppe, Ticho Parly and Benjamin Rayson.

-While in New Orleans Cellini conducted performances of many operas, including Otello (with Ramón Vinay and Nelli), Tosca (with Inge Borkh and Robert Weede), Lakmé, Amelia al ballo (with Schuh), Elektra, L'amore dei tre re, Falstaff (with Warren), Werther, La cenerentola, Boris Godunov (with Boris Christoff), Il trovatore, Turandot, Norma, Don Giovanni (with Treigle), Tannhäuser, La Gioconda, Manon (with Phyllis Curtin and Nicolai Gedda), Un ballo in maschera, Orfeo ed Euridice, Der Rosenkavalier, Rigoletto (with Cornell MacNeil) and La forza del destino (with Eileen Farrell and Richard Cassilly).
+While in New Orleans, Cellini conducted performances of operas by various composers: